mwood77/koffie/README.md

     - Double check the voltage and amperage rating!
 - [An enclosure to mount the electronics](https://s.click.aliexpress.com/e/_AKRz3E).
 - [A digital temperature sensor](https://s.click.aliexpress.com/e/_A4KEIU).
-    - We'll hack this to fit in joint between the group head and boiler.
+    - We'll hack this to fit in the joint between the group head and boiler.
 - [A pressure transducer with a minimum rating of 30 PSI / 2 BAR](https://s.click.aliexpress.com/e/_ALg5YG).
     - This one is great, as the thread size (1/8 NPT) is compatible with the Europiccola's manometer adapter (the gauge adapter that screws atop the sight glass).
     - If you don't have an existing pressure gauge, or need an adapter for this project: